Amelia Crowley

-Amelia Crowley is an Irish actress and stand-up comedian.
-She is known for playing Fiona Piggott on RTÉ's Fair City, Deirdre Mallon in Derry Girls, and for her theatre work in the UK and Ireland.
+Amelia Crowley is an Irish actress and stand-up comedian from Dublin.
+She is best known for her television roles, including Fiona Piggott in RTÉ’s soap opera Fair City and Deirdre Mallon in the Channel 4 comedy series Derry Girls.
+Crowley has also appeared in films such as I Went Down, Ella Enchanted, Wake Wood, and The Man Who Invented Christmas, and has worked extensively in Irish and UK theatre.

 Career

 Crowley has made film appearances in I Went Down and Ella Enchanted.

 In 2001, Crowley played Yvonn in RTÉ Two's sitcom, The Cassidys.
 In 2007, Crowley joined the cast of Fair City playing husband-murderer, Fiona Piggott, a love interest for Paul Brennan.
 She left the soap in 2011, but returned in 2020.